Tracking Asthma in Vermont

 What are some examples of environmental pollutants that can trigger asthma attacks?

 Air pollution can trigger attacks and make asthma symptoms worse.
-Two key air pollutants can affect asthma.
-One is ozone—found in smog—and the other is particle pollution—found in haze, smoke, and dust.
-When ozone and particle pollution are in the air, adults and children who have asthma are more likely to have difficulty breathing.
+Two key air pollutants can affect asthma: ozone and particle pollution.
+When ozone or particle pollution are in the air, adults and children with asthma are more likely to have difficulty breathing.

 Ozone is often worst on hot summer days, especially in the afternoons and early evenings.
 Particle pollution can be bad any time of year, even in winter.
-It can be especially bad when the weather is calm without wind, allowing air pollution to build up.
-Particle levels can also be high near busy roads, during rush hour, and around factories and when smoke is in the air from wood stoves, fireplaces, forest fires, or burning vegetation.
+Particle levels can also be high near busy roads, during rush hour, and around factories and when smoke is in the air from wood stoves, fireplaces, forest fires or burning vegetation.

 How is asthma impacted by climate change in Vermont?